 If the decision is taken to recommend instruction in first aid, technical experts must be consulted, and the proper procedures must be taught through practical exercises and not simply through media techniques.

 4.7 EORE materials basic principles for the design of materials i.
-Simple;ii.
-Clear;iii.
-Readable;vi.
-Realistic;vii.
-Attractive;viii.
-Accurate;
+Simple; vii.
+Attractive;

 Materials should be: